Want to land that dream job, but don't have any work experience? The way in could be a great resume. Check out these tricks to wow that employer.

 Use the Right Format

 Before you start writing your resume, decide on a specific format to use.
-There are dozens of websites where you can find resume templates for different industries and with different layouts.
+There are dozens of websites where you can find resume templates for different industries and with various layouts.
 Rather than creating one in a blank document, find a template that can help you highlight your skills in the best way possible.

 Employers don’t need to (and don’t want to) read through two or three pages of your high school achievements and college coursework.